Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 /*
    - Add a box element as a before element in its parent element.

-   - its opacity equals to 0 until you hover on its parent element.
+   - Its opacity equals to 0 until you hover on its parent element.

-   - You may need to add (relative) class to the element that has this helper class to can have the right effect.
+   - You may need to add (relative) class to the element that has this helper class to get the right effect.
 */
 ```
 ----------------------------------------------------------------------------